Frequently Asked Questions

 • Provide value to the greater regional community

-In July 2018, the Architectural/Engineering team of Gensler + HDR in association with luis vidal + architects began the design process for the new terminal set to open in 2023.
+In July 2018, the Architectural/Engineering team of Gensler + HDR in association with luis vidal + architects began the design process for the new terminal.
 Specific phases of the process are as follows:

 TMP Process Phase Scope Target Dates